 If you read Nada Jones’s résumé, you’d think she was doing specifically what God placed her upon this earth to do.
 Her calling, which marries her passion of empowering women—both in the developing and developed world—and her love for entrepreneurship, fashion, and storytelling, seems to fit her like a glove.
 But the fusing of her passions and experiences didn’t happen until recently, when Nada was in her middle-aged years.
 As we’ll see, Nada’s calling didn’t happen right away but came about through a lifetime of exploration, introspection, personal development, and struggle.

-Ever since Nada’s childhood in Cairo, Egypt, she felt drawn to her four-part passion for women, entrepreneurship, fashion, and storytelling.
-Cairo’s vibrant clothing industry and styles gave her a love for fashion and became the seed for her entrepreneurial mindset.
-Seeing the rampant socioeconomic inequalities around her gave her a passion to make a difference in developing nations, especially with women.
+Ever since Nada’s childhood, she felt drawn to her four-part passion for women, entrepreneurship, fashion, and storytelling.
+She was born in Egypt but soon moved to Colorado as a toddler.
+She had read about rampant socioeconomic inequalities, which gave her a passion to make a difference in developing nations, especially with women.
 And storytelling was just a natural part of who she was.
 These passions started to solidify into callings while she was in college, and so she set off in pursuit of a career that would best facilitate such a life.

-Upon entering the workforce, Nada felt bound for either the fashion world, with a focus on marketing, or for work helping impoverished women in developing countries.
+Upon entering the workforce, Nada felt bound for either the fashion world, with a focus on marketing, or for work helping women in developing countries.
 She ended up going down the former path, since, she says “the doors to marketing jobs kept opening up.”
 She spent nearly a decade working her way up the ladder, until she eventually got promoted to a prestigious position in a corporate organization.
-These experiences were, in her words, “a breeding ground as an entrepreneur,” and further fueled her interest in small business.
-And the advertising world was also a perfect venue for her to gain the mindset and tools to become a masterful storyteller.
+These experiences were, in her words, “a breeding ground for entrepreneurship,” and further fueled her interest in small business.
+And the advertising world was also a perfect venue for her to gain the mindset and tools to become a storyteller.

 Nada’s calling didn’t happen right away but came about through a lifetime of exploration, introspection, personal development, and struggle.

 Yet Nada felt torn about her career decisions at this point.
-“I turned from fashion and empowering women during this time,” she remembers, lamenting the fact that her marketing career didn’t touch these aspects of her calling.
+“I wasn’t working in fashion or in the developing world,” she remembers, lamenting the fact that her marketing career didn’t touch these aspects of her calling.
 “I felt like I was just accepting the opportunities that were in front of me, rather than seeking my own,” she says.
 So, she boldly transitioned from advertising and went to Prague to work with a group of women artists and designers.
-There, she used her business and corporate expertise to help these women start local businesses.
+There, she used her business and corporate expertise to help these women grow their local businesses.
 This short gig was more reflective of her calling, but she still felt like she wasn’t making a difference in the lives of those in need.

 Her next career move, which continued the trajectory she began in Prague, was a classic bootstraps hustle.
-She moved to San Francisco and then to New York to start her own online platform for fashion products.
+She then returned to New York to co-found a platform for fashion and lifestyle products and the women that make them.
 (Remember, this was a time before Amazon—when brick-and-mortar stores were all that existed—and before Etsy—when local boutiques were truly local.)
 “I loved it,” Nada says.
 Her corporate and marketing experience, her interest for fashion and serving women, and the entrepreneurial trajectory were all there.
 Her passions and callings were converging more and more.

 After doing this for close to a decade, her career made another shift.
-Leaving behind her online store, Nada began consulting and educating women entrepreneurs.
-She did this by writing a book to help budding entrepreneurs start and grow their small businesses, leading educational workshops, and organizing conferences with women entrepreneurial leaders.
+Leaving behind her online retail and wholesale business, Nada began consulting and educating women entrepreneurs.
+She did this by co-writing a book to help budding entrepreneurs start and grow their small businesses, leading educational workshops, and organizing conferences with women entrepreneurial leaders.
 These were all natural outgrowths of her career trajectory, yet Nada still felt as if she could do more.